-Teacher candidates are required to have completed a background check through ESU's link with Validity Screening Solutions (VSS) to be on file in the OFPL by the designated due date in July for Fall teacher candidates; in December for Spring teacher candidates to be eligible to receive the student teaching certificate.
-A teacher candidate is not allowed in the building to student teach without receiving the student teaching certificate.
+Interns are required to have completed a background check through ESU's link with Validity Screening Solutions (VSS) to be on file in the OFPL by the designated due date in July for Fall interns; in December for Spring interns to be eligible to receive the student teaching certificate.
+An intern is not allowed in the building to begin the internship without receiving the student teaching certificate.
 Other background checks will not be accepted in place of the ESU required VSS background check.
 The information to complete the ESU VSS background check follows this short section.
-A copy of your report is automatically sent to ESU.
-A copy of your VSS background check is required to be submitted to your Canvas course - ED 431 Performance Assessment for Student Teaching, Student Teaching Phase II Progress Report, for Phase II Teacher Candidates; EE 431 Performance Assessment for Student Teachers, Block 3 Intern Progress Report, for Block 3 Teacher Candidates by the specified date.
-The VSS background check must be valid for the entire student teaching semester.
-The "valid period" of a VSS background check, by ESU policy, is within a year from the Completed Date (found on the VSS background check) which extends to the last day of the student teaching semester.
-Any incident of illegal or questionable professionalism will require a new disclosure form to be completed in the OFPL within one week of the new criminal charge.
+A copy of the intern's report is automatically sent to ESU.
+A copy of the VSS background check report is required to be submitted into the Canvas course - "ED 431 Performance Assessment for Student Teaching", Phase II Progress Report, for Phase II Interns; EE 431 Performance Assessment for Student Teaching, Block 3 Intern Progress Report, for Block 3 Interns by the specified date.
+The VSS background check must be valid for the entire Internship semester.
+The "valid period" of a VSS background check, as per ESU policy, is within a year from the Completed Date (found on the VSS background check) which extends to the last day of the internship semester.
+Any incident of illegal or questionable professionalism will require a new disclosure form to be completed using link provided by OFPL within one week of the new criminal charge.
 Schools require a background check to be provided to their main office before an individual can be around students in their schools.
-Teacher candidates are held accountable for providing their background check from your VSS account to your school/district via email or in person at the designated time the school requires.
-Every teacher candidate will also complete a disclosure form at the On-Campus Student Teacher Orientation meeting in August/January which will be kept on file in OFPL.
+Interns are held accountable for providing their background check from their VSS account to the school/district via email or in person at the designated time the school requires.
+Every intern may also complete a disclosure form at any time during the Internship semester which will be kept in a digital file in OFPL.

-Criminal Background Check Instructions
+Criminal Background Check Instructions for students